easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

 Environment module files are processed via a **modules tool**, of which there are several conceptually similar yet slightly different implementations.
 The oldest module tool still in use today is Environment Modules 3.2, implemented in C and supporting module files written in Tcl.
-After a gap in developement, Xavier Delaruelle of CEA developed [Environment Modules 4 and 5](https://sourceforge.net/projects/modules/) which is fully implemented on Tcl.
+After a gap in development, Xavier Delaruelle of CEA developed [Environment Modules 4 and 5](https://sourceforge.net/projects/modules/) which is fully implemented on Tcl.
 An alternative module tool is [Lmod](https://lmod.readthedocs.io), developed by Robert McLay at TACC and implemented in LUA.
 This tool supports natively LUA